rggen/rggen/README.md

 # RgGen

 RgGen is a code generation tool for ASIC/IP/FPGA/RTL engineers.
-It will automatically generate soruce code related to control/status registers (CSR), e.g. SytemVerilog RTL, UVM RAL model, from human readable register map documents.
+It will automatically generate soruce code related to control/status registers (CSR), e.g. SytemVerilog RTL, UVM RAL model, from human readable register map specifications.

 RgGen has following features:

-* Generate source files related to CSR from register map documents
+* Generate source files related to CSR from register map specifications
     * Source files listed below will be generated:
         * SystemVerilog RTL
         * UVM RAL model
-* Register map documents can be written in human readable format
+* Register map specifications can be written in human readable format
     * Supported formats are listed below:
         * Ruby with APIs to describe register map information
         * YAML